-The implementation of project activities will be carried out by the BFL focal person in BC 4.
-The focal person will be responsible for compliance with all procedures outlined in this ESMP, as well as compliance with any requirements to obtain clearances, permits, approvals, or consent documents from relevant authorities and stakeholders.
+The implementation of project activities will be carried out by the BFL focal person in BC 4 and Panbang Range Office under Zhemgang Forest Division.
+The focal person and Range Officer of Panbang Range Office will be responsible for compliance with all procedures outlined in this ESMP, as well as compliance with any requirements to obtain clearances, permits, approvals, or consent documents from relevant authorities and stakeholders.

-This ESMP should be part of the contract that the BC will sign with the Contractor(s) for implementation of the planned activities in BC 4 in 2021.
+This ESMP should be part of the contract that the BC will sign with the Contractor(s) for implementation of the planned activities in BC 4 in 2023 and 2024.
 The Contractor is obligated to perform all proposed preventive or mitigation environmental and social measures in this plan and to keep the evidence of any documents related to applying these measures (e.g., letter asking the municipality for disposal of inert waste, records on OHS information session performed for all workers before start of activities, all developed EHS plans, etc.).
-An OHS information session should be organized by the Contractor for all workers prior start the project activities and prior any specific tasks with high health risks.
+An OHS information session should be organized by the Contractor for all workers prior to the start of the project activities and prior to any specific tasks with high health risks.